Belgian connection: three held in Brussels over Paris attacks

 Though there has been violence in Belgium, and Brussels is home to the institutions of the European Union, France, and Paris in particular, has appeared a higher-profile target, more clearly associated with the action in the war in Syria.
 And, across borders normally unchecked, Paris lies barely three hours by road and under 90 minutes by high-speed train from Brussels.

-(Additional reporting by Alastair Macdonald and Phil Blenkinsop in Brussels and Mark Hosenball in Washington; Writing by Alastair Macdonald; Editing by Diane Craft and Anna Willard)
+(Additional reporting by Alastair Macdonald and by Mark Hosenball in Washington; Writing by Alastair Macdonald; Editing by Diane Craft)